 Now, the father of RICE, Dr Gabe Mirkin, sports medicine guru who coined the term RICE back in 1978 in his best-selling Sports medicine book believes rest and ice therapy delays recovery from injuries.

 He points out in a recent post (drmirkin.com) that a systematic review of 22 RCT’s (Am J Sports Med 2004) found very little evidence that ice and compression over compression alone, had any significant effect on outcomes although ice plus exercise marginally helped to heal ankle sprains.

-They concluded that, “the strength of evidence supporting the use of cryotherapy in managing an acute soft tissue injury is generally poor.”
-And the results of their study showed that, “…the benefits are currently restricted to pain relief.”
+They concluded that “the strength of the evidence supporting the use of cryotherapy in managing an acute soft tissue injury is generally poor.”
+And the results of their study showed that “…the benefits are currently restricted to pain relief.”

 The truth about inflammation

 With powerful TV ads by pharmaceutical companies cleverly portraying inflammation as the bad guy, we need to remind our patients that inflammation is good.
 Not too much and not too little but healing needs inflammation.
 Passive recovery may lead to an excessive inflammatory response (too much) which can delay recovery leading to excessive fibrotic scar tissue.
 As this excessive scar tissue matures over the following weeks and months, the devastating capsular contracture effects take place, setting up the next injury.

 Cryotherapy or anything that reduces the inflammatory cascade significantly (too little) such as cortisone and NSAIDs can delay healing, also with long term consequences.